abs-tudelft/sbd/src/lab2/before-you-start.md

 3. Find cities

 Use [boundary relations](https://wiki.openstreetmap.org/wiki/Relation:boundary) to construct polygons for city boundaries.
 The use of third-party libraries for geometry types is encouraged.
 We recommend [JTS](https://github.com/locationtech/jts).
 You can use [GeoMesa](https://www.geomesa.org/) [Spark JTS](https://www.geomesa.org/documentation/stable/user/spark/spark_jts.html) for serialization support of geometry types.
 Hint take a look at the [`Polygonizer`](https://locationtech.github.io/jts/javadoc/org/locationtech/jts/operation/polygonize/Polygonizer.html) class.
+You can also use other libraries e.g. [Apache Sedona](https://github.com/apache/incubator-sedona).

 4. Check if a brewery is within the boundary of a city